+The Group integrates environmental responsibility into its daily business operations.
+To this end, the Group promotes green operations and a green procurement policy to reduce its environmental impact and consumption of natural resources.
 The Group actively promotes sustainable development to its supply chain.
 At meetings with stakeholders, the Group often advocates the importance of "reducing carbon emissions" and introduces the environmental benefits of its products in product promotion publications.

-The Group also attaches great importance to the environmental protection training of employees.
-In the first quarter of each year, the personnel department organizes various departments to put forward annual training needs in the Shenzhen Factory.
-Employees of different departments implement environmental protection training to employees of different departments.
-We also encourage our employees to attend environmental seminars during office hours to raise their awareness of environmental protection.
+The Group also attaches great importance to environmental protection training for employees.
+In the first quarter of each year, the Shenzhen factory will include environmental protection training in the Annual Training List formulated by the Human Resources Department.
+We also encourage employees to attend environmental talks during office hours to raise their awareness of environmental protection.